 Margaret Eddington/Headington (1792-1822) was born on 16 November 1792 at Norfolk Island, the daughter of Thomas Headington and Elizabeth Thompson.
 She travelled with her mother and brother John to Van Diemen's Land (Tasmania) on the Estramina in May 1808.

-In the land and stock muster of 1819, when John was eleven, he was listed as the beneficiary of a government grant of 80 acres and owner of 200 sheep and 25 cattle.
+In the land and stock muster of 1819, when her son John was eleven, he was listed as the beneficiary of a government grant of 80 acres and owner of 200 sheep and 25 cattle.
 Eliza, who owned no land, at this date, grazed 900 sheep.
 Margaret probably actively managed her children's affairs.

-'Connelly, Margaret (1792–1822)', People Australia, National Centre of Biography, Australian National University, https://peopleaustralia.anu.edu.au/biography/connelly-margaret-31255/text38643, accessed 28 May 2023.
+Ian Leader-Elliott, 'Connelly, Margaret (1792–1822)', People Australia, National Centre of Biography, Australian National University, https://peopleaustralia.anu.edu.au/biography/connelly-margaret-31255/text38643, accessed 17 June 2026.

 16 November,